jakehova/knowledgedump/tech/architecture/micro-front-end/micro-front-end.md

 Teams can be assigned to each micro front end and work independently of each other.
 This allows for independent deployment cycles and independent iteration cycles.
 So Product-Search could release new features/bug fixes without coordinating with Checkout or Product Display MFEs.
 Front end state management libraries could be leveraged to manage all communication to/from the MFE so any dependence on data from another MFE can largely be abstracted away from the front end code of the MFE itself.

 *  Smaller and Focused Codebases

 There is an obvious functionality focus for each MFE, so each MFE's codebase is limited to code aligned with it's output goal.

 *  Simplified Testing

+Smaller and more focused codebase leads to simplified testing.

 * Lower FCP and FMP values

-In addition, from a user perspective, only the front ends that are used need to be loaded in the browser.
-So in the marketplace example, we can decrease our time to first contentful paint and first meaningful paint because we are providing a lot less code to the browser for parsing and processing.
+Only the MFEs that are used need to be loaded in the browser.
+So in the marketplace example, we can load ONLY the Product-Display-MFE when the user first visits the site.
+This will drastically reduce time to first contentful paint and first meaningful paint by NOT loading the Checkout or Product Search Apps.
+We can then dynamically load the Checkout-MFE and Product-Search-MFE when they are requested by user interaction with the app.
+This means we are providing a lot less code to the browser for parsing and processing initially and also dynamically providing waht the browser needs as the user interacts with the app.

 ## Key Implementation Concepts
+* Each MFE should be feature focused
 * Each MFE can be technology independent and should be built independently of the other MFEs
 * Do not rely on shared or global state
 * Use MFE prefixes for components/namespaces/local storage vars/events/cookies to ensure no conflict and to ease testing/maintenance